BlackApplication/Omni2FA/README.md

 ## Goals

 - ⚡ **Minutes to integrate.** Add the packages, configure SMTP and a store, render one section in your profile page — done.
-- 🔌 **Mix and match stacks.** React frontend with .NET backend today.
-Add Python or Angular tomorrow — the contract stays the same.
+- 🔌 **Mix and match supported stacks.** Officially supported backends and frontends are listed in [Supported stacks](#supported-stacks).
+Anything not on the list can be added by implementing the OpenAPI contract — community PRs welcome.
 - 🧱 **Persistence is yours.** We define the storage interface and ship an optional EF Core adapter.
 You can swap in Mongo, Dapper, or anything else.
 - 🧩 **Customize the surface, not the core.** Forms, themes, copy, callbacks — open.
 Crypto, challenge state machine, validation — closed.
 - 🔒 **Standard primitives only.** Built on `OtpNet`, `Fido2NetLib`, `MailKit`, `@simplewebauthn/*`.
 No hand-rolled crypto.